microsoft/onefuzz/docs/telemetry.md

 [Azure Subscription](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/decision-guides/subscriptions/).

 The user owns and manages all resources used for OneFuzz, including the fuzzing nodes.
-Onefuzz supports both "managed" nodes, where OneFuzz orchestrates the lifecycle of the fuzzing nodes via
+OneFuzz supports both "managed" nodes, where OneFuzz orchestrates the lifecycle of the fuzzing nodes via
 [Azure VM Scale Sets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview), and "unmanaged" nodes, where users provide compute however they wish (be that